Get,

 Image Source: freepik.com

-Folates are a type of Vitamin B. Also referred to as folic acid, this nutrient is beneficial for all kinds of cells in the body including red blood cells.
+Folates are a type of Vitamin B. Also referred to as folic acid, this nutrient is beneficial for many cells in the body, but the effect of folic acid on platelet function is inconclusive9.
 Rich sources of folates include peanuts, oranges, kidney beans, lentils, etc.

 4. Vitamin C